 The main source of the jurisprudence of Zayd b.
 Ali, the founder of Zaydīyah School, is a book named al-Majmū‘ al-Kabīr.
-This book is ascribed to Zayd, but is compiled by his attendant and disciple, Abū Khālid Wāsiṭī.
-Zayd’s method was avoiding exaggeration and coordinating with the jurisprudence of the school of Medina, especially the jurisprudence of Ahl al-Bayt. al-Majmū‘ is consisted from three parts:
+This book is ascribed to Zayd, but it is compiled by his attendant and disciple, Abū Khālid Wāsiṭī.
+Zayd’s method was avoiding exaggeration and coordinating with the jurisprudence of the school of Medina, especially the jurisprudence of Ahl al-Bayt.
+Al-Majmū‘ consists of three parts:

 Zayd’s writings are regarded as the main principles for Zaydīyah, from which derivative issues must be elicited.

 Famous Zaydī scholars are as follows: Ḥasan b. Ṣāliḥ (d.
 161 A.H.), Ḥasan b.
 Zayd b.
 Muhammad known as Imām al-Dā‘ī ilā al-Ḥaqq (who was ruling over Ṭabaristān from 250 to 270 A.H.), Qāsim b.
 Ibrāhīm ‘Alawī and his grandchild, al-Hādī Yaḥyā.

 In conclusion, we can assume that Zaydīyah rely on ten jurisprudential sources.
 However, not all these sources are within the same rank of reasoning.
 These ten deducing sources are explained according to their importance and rank as follows: